arduino/docs-content/content/software/app-lab/4.apps/5.develop-apps/develop-apps.md

   - Arduino App Lab
 ---

-Developing an App for the Arduino UNO Q involves programming for two distinct environments simultaneously: a Linux microprocessor running Python, and an STM32 microcontroller running an Arduino C++ sketch.
+Developing an App for your board involves programming for two distinct environments simultaneously: a Linux microprocessor running Python, and a microcontroller running an Arduino C++ sketch.

 ## Project Files